-Buffalo Chicken Salad Sliders… does that not sound like the most perfect Football food?
+Buffalo Chicken Salad Sliders... does that not just scream Football Food?

 Yep.. my timing stinks on this one.
-The Super Bowl (and football season if we're being picky) has come and gone AND these buffalo chicken salad sliders would make a delightful addition to any Super Bowl spread.
-Buuuuut, I’m going to go with a “glass half full” attitude.
-I’ve got a 363 day jump on Super Bowl 2017?!
-Next year… real blogger status!
+The Super Bowl (and football season if we're being picky) has come and gone AND these buffalo chicken salad sliders would have make a delightful addition to any Super Bowl spread.
+Buuuuut, I'm going to go with a "glass-half-full" attitude.
+I've got an 11 month jump on Super Bowl 2020!
+"Real-Blogger-Status"...
+I'm coming for ya!

 The recipe is easy to make, requiring just 12 ingredients and 15 minutes.
-The concept is super simple: Homemade buffalo sauce tossed with perfectly seasoned shredded chicken and crispy veggies that have been piled high on a whole what ciabatta roll and topped with a glob of melty-mozzarella cheese.
+The concept is super simple: Homemade buffalo sauce tossed with perfectly seasoned shredded chicken and crispy veggies that have been piled high on a toasted slider roll.

 Yep, it's that easy.

-You guys, despite my previous observation in regard to football party food.. these buffalo chicken salad sliders are Super Bowl exclusive.
-Don’t wait a whole year to give them a shot!
+You guys, despite my previous observation in regard to football party food.. these buffalo chicken salad sliders aren't Super Bowl exclusive.
+Don't wait a whole 11 months to give them a shot.
 These sliders are a perfect addition to any gathering.
-They are even simple enough the that could throw them together for a weeknight meal when you want something tasty but are short on time.
+They are even simple enough the that could throw them together for a weeknight meal when you're looking for something tasty but are short on time.

 Time Saving Tips and Tricks:

-Prep Ahead: Of course.. what kind of party food would they be if you couldn’t!
+Prep Ahead: Of course.. what kind of party food would they be if you couldn't!
 Follow recipe directions, but do not place the sandwiches under the broiler to melt the cheese.
-Instead.
-Place the sandwiches in a shallow baking dish and cover tightly with plastic wrap.
-Store the assembled sandwiches in the refrigerator until about 15 minutes prior to serving.
+Instead, place them in a shallow baking dish and cover tightly with plastic wrap.
+Store the assembled sandwiches in the refrigerator.
 When you are ready, remove the plastic wrap and allow the sandwiches to come to room temperature.
 Bake at 350 until the cheese is melted and the chicken has warmed through.
 Sometimes for the last minute or two I like to turn the oven to broil so that the cheese gets golden and bubbly.

 Make Ahead: These little guys taste great as left overs.
-I like to pop them into the oven to reheat the cheese and softer the bread a bit.. but the rest of my family finds this to be an unnecessary step.
-Your call!
+I like to pop them into the oven to reheat the cheese and soften the bread a bit, but the rest of my family finds this to be an unnecessary step.
+Chef's choice.

-Freezer: I have not tried freezer the sandwiches fully assembled.. but I don’t see much reason that you couldnt.
+Freezer: I have not tried freezing the sandwiches fully assembled, but I don't see a reason that you couldn't.
 I have tried freezing just the buffalo chicken salad and it worked like a charm.
 Simply mix the buffalo sauce with the shredded chicken and place the mixture in an airtight ziplock bag.
 When you are ready to serve, remove the chicken from the freezer and allow it to thaw overnight in the fridge or dump it into a shallow baking dish and heat it at 325 degrees in the oven until warmed through.